hiperwalk/hiperwalk/docs/install/index.rst

 	sudo groupadd docker
 	sudo usermod -aG docker $USER

 Step 5.
-Logout and log back in
+The following command is used to log out and then log back into Docker:

 .. code-block:: shell